Students talking in a library co-working space

 • COIL: “Our World in Crisis”

-This COIL project was offered at the School of Humanities in FSS 2022.
+This COIL project was offered at the School of Humanities during the Spring Semester 2022.
 Students from Salem State University in the USA and students from the University of Mannheim had the opportunity to participate together in this international and virtual teaching and learning project (COIL).
 In terms of content, national and global topics related to the concept of crisis were examined from different disciplines.
 This project consisted of a variety of different topics presented by different lecturers.
 Students gained an understanding of the complexity of the term and the multitude of opinions, ideas and theories on the subject.
 Designed as an interactive, international and intercultural classroom, participants were given the opportunity to share their experiences and perceptions regarding the crisis in our global culture today.
-The lecturers introduced different terms and definitions of crisis and gave an overview of current discourses, which they embedded in the main theories of cultural studies:
+The lecturers introduced different terms and definitions of crisis and gave an overview of current discourses, which they embedded in the main theories of cultural studies.

 Eva Breitbach has long brown hair tied back in a ponytail and is wearing a white and blue striped long-sleeved shirt.
 She is shown smiling in front of Mannheim Palace..